-H&H Child Care Training offers different courses to help teachers incorporate the outdoor classroom within their daily lesson planning.
+H&H Child Care Training (ChildCareEd) offers different courses to help teachers incorporate the outdoor classroom within their daily lesson planning.
 From our CDA course on Creating the Outdoor Classroom to our free training, Creating the Natural Outdoor Classroom, teachers can start their journey on opening their classroom doors to the exciting new learning experiences the outdoor classroom can bring!

-To see a full list of classes H&H Child Care Training has approved in Georgia, please visit our website or you can visit the GaPDS at www.gapds.decal.ga.gov and search under Approved Sponsor Organization for H&H Child Care Training (TR-ASO-76) to schedule your next training today!
+To see a full list of classes H&H Child Care Training (ChildCareEd) has approved in Georgia, please visit our website or you can visit the GaPDS at www.gapds.decal.ga.gov and search under Approved Sponsor Organization for H&H Child Care Training (TR-ASO-76) to schedule your next training today!